Updated March 23, 2023

 We can conclude by saying that we are in the era of the machine where the machine is becoming more intelligent every day.
 Maybe that day is not so far when like Hollywood sci-fi movies, machines will be smart enough so that no programming will be required for them, and they will be able to do human tasks far better than we have ever imagined.

-This is a guide to What is Robotics.
-Here we discuss the Classification of Robots along with the Humanoid and Non-Humanoid Robots.
+This is a guide to What is Robotics?
+Here we discuss the introduction, building blocks, history, classification, and best humanoid robots.
 You may also have a look at the following articles to learn more –